sous-chefs/bind/README.md

 * `chroot_dir` - Define the chrooted base directory.
 Platform specific default.
 * `ipv6_listen` - Enables listening on IPv6 instances.
 Can be true or false.
 Defaults to true.
 * `options` - Array of option strings.
 Each option should be a valid BIND option minus the trailing semicolon.
 Defaults to an empty array.
-* `query_log` - If provided will turn on general query logging.
+* `query_log` - DEPRECATED.
+If provided will turn on general query logging.
 Should be the path to the desired log file.
 Default is empty and thus disabled.
-This will likely move to a separate resource in the future.
-* `query_log_max_size` - Maximum size of query log before rotation.
+* `query_log_max_size` - DEPRECATED.
+Maximum size of query log before rotation.
 Defaults to '1m'.
-* `query_log_versions` - Number of rotated query logs to keep on the system.
+* `query_log_versions` - DEPRECATED.
+Number of rotated query logs to keep on the system.
 Defaults to 2.
-* `query_log_options` - Array of additional query log options.
+* `query_log_options` - DEPRECATED.
+Array of additional query log options.
 Defaults to empty array.
 * `statistics_channel` - Presence turns on the statistics channel.
 Should be a hash containing :address and :port to configure the location where the statistics channel will listen on.
 This will likely move to a separate resource in the future.
 * `default_view` - The name of the default view to configure zones within when views are used.
 Defaults to 'default'.